mekkablue/Glyphs-Scripts/README.md

 ## Pixelfonts

-*These scripts are useful for a pixelfont workflow, where you place a pixel component in a coarser grid.*
+*These scripts are useful for a pixelfont workflow, where you place a pixel component in a coarser grid.
+If you are doing pixel designs, take a look at the pixel-related plug-ins available in Window > Plugin Manager.*

 * **Align Anchors to Grid:** Snaps diacritic anchors onto the font grid.
 * **Delete Components out of Bounds:** If a component is placed far outside the usual coordinates (happens when you cmd-arrow components with a high grid step), this script will delete them.